Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 # Ed-Fi-ODS-Docker

 This repository hosts the Docker deployment source code for ODS/API.
-To work with what is offered in this repository, set up your Docker environment by referring to the [Docker Deployment document](https://techdocs.ed-fi.org/display/EDFITOOLS/Docker+Deployment).
+To work with what is offered in this repository, set up your Docker environment by referring to the [Docker Deployment document (v2)](https://techdocs.ed-fi.org/display/EDFITOOLS/Docker+Deployment+2.xt).

+## Tags for this release

+The active Docker tags in this release are:

+* `TAG=2.3.1` covering ODS/API 6.2 (running .NET 8)
+* `ADMINAPP_TAG=v3.2.1` covering Admin App 3.2.1 (running .NET Core 3.1)

 ## Exposed Ports